augustocesardamasceno/augustocesardamasceno/README.md

 # Hi there, I am Augusto 👋

-Software Analysis and Development Graduate, FIAP | Software Developer at Smartiks
+Software Analysis and Development Graduate, FIAP | Software Developer at Smartiks | Doing a postgraduate degree in software architecture.

 ## About me:
 - I love solving problems and making people's lives easier through technology.